cnnmon/tinypot/README.md

 versioning:
 each playthrough should be capable of creating a new BRANCH. the playthrough should be reactive to edits in the editor, but any already committed lines to history should not be changed -- only future lines/options if you're currently perusing them.

+future work:
+want this to be a place where you can prune branches but don't want games to be limited to this interface. i want to expose it as an api so anyone can use it in their projects with their own LLM API keys. this would also benefit my future web games.